Joviviz/freeCodeCamp/Responsive Web Desing/Cafe Menu/README.md

 # Cafe Menu
-This code aims to simulate a menu for a cafeteria, it servers as a basic CSS practice
+### This code aims to simulate a menu for a cafeteria, it servers as a basic CSS practice

 ## Main HTML file
+### It holds the main information of the page such as letters and images
 ```html
 <!DOCTYPE html>
 <html lang="en">